Edward Dmytryk: 1950s–1980s

 Dmytryk's first film after his testimony was Mutiny (1952) from the King Brothers.
 Independent American producer Stanley Kramer then hired Dmytryk to direct a trio of low-budget films for Kramer's company, which were released through Columbia: The Sniper (1952), Eight Iron Men (1952) and The Juggler (1953) with Kirk Douglas.
 In between, he directed Three Lives (1953), a short film for the United Jewish Appeal.

-Kramer then selected Dmytryk to direct Humphrey Bogart and Van Johnson in The Caine Mutiny (1954), a World War II naval drama adapted from Herman Wouk's Pulitzer Prize-winning novel which proved to be a great critical and commercial success for Columbia Pictures.
-It ranked second among high-grossing films of the year, and in 1955, received Oscar nominations for Best Picture and Best Actor.
+Kramer then selected Dmytryk to direct Humphrey Bogart and Van Johnson in Columbia's The Caine Mutiny (1954), a World War II naval drama adapted from Herman Wouk's Pulitzer Prize-winning novel.
+It proved to be a great critical and commercial success, ranking second among high-grossing films of the year, and in 1955, received Oscar nominations for Best Picture and Best Actor.

 Dmytryk went over to 20th Century Fox, where he directed Spencer Tracy and Robert Wagner in Broken Lance (1954).
-He went to England to do The End of the Affair (1955) for Columbia, then returned to Fox to make Soldier of Fortune (1955) with Clark Gable, The Left Hand of God (1955) with Bogart, and The Mountain (1956) with Tracy and Wagner.
+He went to England to do The End of the Affair (1955) with Deborah Kerr and Van Johnson for Columbia, then returned to Fox to make Soldier of Fortune (1955) with Clark Gable, The Left Hand of God (1955) with Bogart, and The Mountain (1956) with Tracy and Wagner.
 Dmytryk produced the latter.

-He went to MGM, then under his old RKO boss Dore Schary to make Raintree County (1957) with Montgomery Clift and Elizabeth Taylor.
+He went to MGM, then under his old RKO boss Dore Schary, to make Raintree County (1957) with Montgomery Clift and Elizabeth Taylor.
 At Fox, he did The Young Lions (1958), a popular war film with Clift and Marlon Brando, then the Western Warlock (1959) (which he produced), and a flop remake of The Blue Angel (1959).

-Dmytryk made Walk on the Wild Side (1962) for producer Charles Feldman.
+Dmytryk made Walk on the Wild Side (1962) for producer Charles Feldman, which was a difficult production.
 He produced and directed The Reluctant Saint (1962).
 He had a huge hit with The Carpetbaggers (1964) from the novel by Harold Robbins for producer Joseph E. Levine.
 He was given Where Love Has Gone (1964), another Robbins adaptation by Levine.
-This was followed by the Gregory Peck thriller Mirage (1965), the William Holden Western Alvarez Kelly (1966), a war film Anzio (1968) and Shalako (1968), a Western with Sean Connery and Brigitte Bardot.
+This was followed by the Gregory Peck thriller Mirage (1965), the William Holden Western Alvarez Kelly (1966), the war film Anzio (1968), and Shalako (1968), a Western with Sean Connery and Brigitte Bardot.

 Dmytryk wrote and directed Bluebeard (1972) with Richard Burton.
 He did the little-seen He Is My Brother (1975) and The 'Human' Factor (1975).
 His last film was Not Only Strangers (1979).

 In the 1980s, Dmytryk entered academic life.
 He taught about film and directing at the University of Texas at Austin and at the University of Southern California film school.
-He wrote several books on the art of film-making (such as On Film Editing and On Screenwriting).
+He wrote several books on the art of filmmaking (such as On Film Editing and On Screenwriting).
 He also appeared on the lecture circuit, speaking at various colleges and theaters, such as the Orson Welles Cinema.